 No! not cakes of mud, but something much nicer.
 BAL 610 was a pre-war Leyland TS with what looked like a later (or somewhat modified) body when photographed around 1972.
 Possibly formerly with East Midland Motor Services it was then in preservation with the Colin Shears collection in Devon though I don't think it survives today.

 I photographed these in around 1964, I think it was either at Eastbourne or Worthing.
 Two fine Leyland PS1's of Southdown, by then reduced to a role as Left Luggage offices.
-I may be wrong but I think one of these was later acquired for preservation.
+HCD449 on the left in fact survived into preservation and has recently undergone a magnificent external restoration.